OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 print(raw_response)

-Verify: Examine the raw_response.
-You should see Claude's output strictly adhering to the XML tags defined in the system prompt.
+Verify: Look at raw_response.
+You should see Claude's output strictly adhering to the XML tags you laid out in the system prompt.
+If it's a mess, you've either messed up the system prompt or the API call.

 > ✅ Expected Output (truncated example):